 We welcome all members of the community to all our meetings which are held in our Council Chambers from 6.00pm.

-Our 2019 meeting schedule is listed below and you can also view our business papers
+You'll find our 2020 Council meeting schedule listed below, you can also view our business papers.

 Council Meetings, Public Forums and Community Forums are audio recorded for administrative purposes, and If you can't make it to a council meeting in person,you can watch it via our live stream.

 |First Monday of the month||Community Forum (if required)|

 Pre-meeting Briefing Sessions will be held as scheduled to brief councillors on business to be considered at future meetings and any other items of importance.
 Pre-meeting Briefing Sessions will have an agenda and are open to the public (except for items that meet the requirements of section 10A of the Act).

 Members of the public have the opportunity to address the Council prior to Ordinary and Extraordinary Council meetings.
 The forum allows for verbal submissions/presentations from community members on items of business to be considered at the meeting.
 Conditions are outlined in AlburyCity's Code of Meeting Practice.

 To apply to make a presentation at a Public Forum, please complete this online form.

 Community Forums will be held as scheduled in order to provide the community with an opportunity to address councillors on items of significant community interest.
 Details regarding Community Forums are outlined in AlburyCity's Code of Meeting Practice.